A New Definition of Symptoms & The Gift of Wonderment

 To summarize: In a state of health, the person is uninhibited.
 Their body functions in a way that is admirable, harmonious, and vital (powerfully alive).
 The person not only feels vital and powerfully alive, but they function so well that the people around them look at them with wonderment.
 The person can then live to their highest purposes in life.

-This is wonderment.
+This is the gift of wonderment.

-Hahnemann saw wonderment in his practice, as did a small number of other clinicians who chose to deviate from the modernized trajectory of their colleagues.
+Hahnemann saw the gift of wonderment in his practice, as did a small number of other clinicians who chose to deviate from the modernized trajectory of their colleagues.
 By understanding that a symptom is a sign of a deeper imbalance, and by seeking to understand what that imbalance is, there is hope.
 Once the obstacle to cure is gone, we can give the body what it needs to heal, we can promote the body’s natural ability to self-correct, we can tonify weak and damaged systems and promote the elimination of toxic waste.
 The body can become healthier and once that occurs, the body will no longer need symptoms in order to indicate that it is sick.
 Because the sickness has resolved.

 This is possible for all people, and it is possible for you.